2nd (Seaham) Durham Artillery Volunteer Corps: Origin

-From 5 May 1866, the corps was officially allowed to include '(Seaham)' in its title, and in 1868 four new batteries were added from around the West Rainton area.
+From 5 May 1866, the corps was officially allowed to include '(Seaham)' in its title.
+In 1868, four new batteries were added from around the West Rainton area.
 These were originally to have formed a separate 5th (Rainton) Durham AVC, but the personnel raised were placed in the 2nd, and the new officers were gazetted to the 2nd on 24 June 1869.

 By 1870, the unit had reached a strength of 12 batteries, including batteries at Silksworth and Old Durham.
 From 1 April 1882, the Durham AVCs became part of the Northern Division of the Royal Artillery, changing to the Western Division in 1889, when the subtitle was added to the unit's official designation.

 As well as manning fixed coast defence artillery, some of the early Artillery Volunteers manned semi-mobile 'position batteries' of smooth-bore field guns pulled by agricultural horses.
 But the War Office refused to pay for the upkeep of field guns for Volunteers and they had largely died in the 1870s.
 In 1888, the 'position artillery' concept was revived and some Volunteer companies were reorganised as position batteries to work alongside the Volunteer infantry brigades.
 On 14 July 1892, the 2nd Durham Volunteer Artillery were reorganised as a position battery and ten companies: